inviplay/api-docs/source/includes/_event.md

 `GET https://api.inviplay.nl/event/{{eventId}}`

-## Subscribe or unsubscribe an user to an event
+## Subscribe or unsubscribe a user to an event

 ```shell